 The last verse of this section is the cycle of read the word → respond in prayer in miniature.
 How I long for Your precepts!
 Preserve my life in Your righteousness.
 Do you see the reading of the Word (Your precepts), and the prayerful response (preserve my life)?

 The Bible can be an incredible prayer book for us!
 Get into the Word, and let the Holy Spirit get the Word into you.
 You will then be able to respond back to God in His own words!
-And then I think you be astounded at how your spiritual life grows!
+And then I think you will be astounded at how your spiritual life grows!

 If you have missed any of the messages in our P119 series, you can access them all by clicking here.

 April 9, 2021 at 12:10 pm

 […] Reading The Bible Isn’t Enough (he vv.
 33-40) […]

 […] cycle here is similar to the cycle I talked about last week, but it looks something like this: Glorifying God helps us enjoy Him, and enjoying Him helps us […]